These Moroccan-Spiced Vegetarian Cabbage Rolls are an unforgettable dinner … and you won’t believe how simple they are to make!

 You’ll start by cooking a batch of quinoa seasoned with Moroccan-inspired spices: cumin, cinnamon, cayenne, and turmeric.
 You will love these flavors!
 I finished the quinoa by adding chickpeas and raisins.

-I know what you’re thinking – raisins are disgusting – but hear me out!
+If you’re not a raisin lover, hear me out!
 I’m not a huge raisin fan either, but the golden raisins in this dish are a wonderfully sweet counterpart to the other spices.
 They plump up while cooking and are not all that raisiny in the end … I swear!
 If you are truly raisin adverse though, feel free to replace them with another fruit.
 Chopped dried apricots would be delicious, too.

 Once you’ve made the filling, you’ll wrap it up in blanched cabbage leaves, then cover the stuffed leaves with a quick and easy tomato sauce.
 After a quick bake, these Moroccan-Spiced Vegetarian Cabbage Rolls are ready to eat.